-SCS HOMEWORK DIARY AND SCHOOL ON-LINE SCHOOL MANAGEMENT SYSTEM:
+SCHOOL ON-LINE SCHOOL MANAGEMENT SYSTEM:

-Every child is issued a homework diary in which teachers and students will write their daily homework requirements.
-Parents are encouraged to write any notes of concern to teachers in this diary or send it to the school's LMS and teachers will respond through the diary or LMS.
-All school memos and homework will also be sent home via our on-line school learning management system LMS that each student has access to.
+Parents are encouraged to send any notes of concern to teachers through the school's LMS.
+Teachers will respond through the same system.
+All schoolmemos and homework will also be sent home via our on-line school learning management system LMS that each student has access to.
 Report cards, grades and exam results will also be accessible on this system.